Zimmer Community Fund

 A Land of Enchantment for Everyone

 New Mexico’s reputation as the Land of Enchantment goes far beyond its breathtaking landscapes and vibrant cultural traditions.
-Central to its unique charm is the presence of more than 11,000 nonprofit organizations, each playing an essential role in shaping and strengthening communities across the state.
+Central to its unique charm are more than 11,000 nonprofit organizations, each playing an essential role in shaping and strengthening communities across the state.

-Nonprofits really keep New Mexico running—they’re there for families when things get tough and help new businesses get off the ground.
+Nonprofits keep New Mexico running.
+They’re there for families when things get tough and help new businesses get off the ground.
 But that’s not all they do.
 They also inspire kids, celebrate the state’s unique culture, and look after everything from local wildlife to pets.
 Nonprofits step in where people or government can’t always help, making New Mexico a friendlier and more special place to call home.
-Honestly, without them, New Mexico would be just another state in the union.
+Without them, New Mexico would be just another state in the union.

 Wilderness Land Trust New Mexico

-We give a helping hand to small and mid-sized nonprofits, right where the action happens across New Mexico.
-These groups work hard to make life better for people and keep our state’s environment in good shape.
+We give a helping hand to small and mid-sized nonprofits working hard to make life better for people and keep our state’s environment in good shape.

-Since we began in late 2023, we’ve handed out $2.5 million to 200 nonprofit organizations.
+Since we began in late 2023, we’ve handed out $2.8 million to over 200 nonprofit organizations.
 Most of our grants are unrestricted—so groups can use the funds for what matters most to them.
 We may also give special grants when someone needs extra support for a one-time project

 Dig Into Our Pockets to Grow Your Dreams